 You can buy a property with one or more other people by getting a mortgage in the names of both or all of you.

 Everyone named on the mortgage is responsible for making repayments.
+Even if you have a joint mortgage where one person is not paying, the responsibility to repay is joint between the mortgage holders.
 You can decide between you how you share the equity in the property.
 This is the percentage of it that you own, which increases as you pay off more of the mortgage.

 Use our comparisons to check what deals you could get and how much they cost.
 Find a joint mortgage designed for you both if you're:

-A friend or family member who wants to help you afford a property or buy part of one as an investment
+You can get a joint mortgage with a friend or family member who wants to help you afford a property or buy part of one as an investment.

 Most joint mortgages are taken out by two people, but some lenders will allow up to four people to buy together.
 This guide explains the benefits and risks of buying a house with friends or family.